hahaharry10/Practice_C/inlineIncrement/README.md

 For context the ISO defines the standard C behaviour, all the standards - c89, c99, c11, etc. - specify behaviours of the language.
 Undefined behaviour is therefore behaviour that does not have to conform to the rules, and therefore can behave in any way, no matter how dangerous.
+Furthermore due to the lack of regulation in undefined behaviour, different compilers and systems may behave differently.

 The [ISO C standard](https://www.iso.org/obp/ui/en/#iso:std:iso-iec:9899:ed-5:v1:en:term:3.30) defines unspecified behaviour as the following: